 Vinay Sahasrabuddhe’s upbringing as a social activist evolved under the guidance of the leading lights of ABVP like Prof Yashwantrao Kelkar, Prof Bal Apte, Dr Ashok Modak and Shri Madan Das Ji.
 While in RMP, he was lucky to work with and seek guidance from Vasantrao Patwardhan and Pramod Mahajan.
 In so far as his journalistic writings are concerned, he is deeply influenced by senior editor and noted thinker S. G. Majgaoinkar and later Dr Aroon Tikekar.
 In BJP, Nitin Gadkari made him his Political Associate during his President-ship and finally he earned a place in Amit Shah-team as National Vice President.

 Even after treading a thousand thematics, his humility and heartiness mesmerize one and all.
 This is probably what defines Vinay Sahasrabuddhe in one sentence.

-Contributed by Ravindra Sathe (Executive Director of RMP and a close associate of Vinay Sahasrabuddhe since 1992)
+Contributed by Ravindra Sathe ( Director General of RMP and a close associate of Vinay Sahasrabuddhe since 1992)